Rules of Engagement

 Bring it to life (5 min)

 Spend the final 5 mins of the session to discuss how you'll bring this to life.
 What actions will this take in reality?
-Any changes to the way the team is working now?
+How will you accommodate the different workstyle preferences you've just uncovered?
 Do you have to re-schedule the daily stand-up to a more suitable time?
 Does the agenda of your weekly project team meeting change? etc.

 Boil it down into things you'll do or changes you'll make.
 Then agree on any next steps to make it real.